Becoming You With Julie

 Use vine-ripened or Roma tomatoes.
 These provide the perfect balance of sweetness and acidity.

-How can I make my salsa spicier?
+How can I make my Mexican salsa spicier?

 Add more jalapeños or dried chile de arbol.
 Be cautious, as they can be quite hot.
 You can also add a pinch of cayenne pepper or crushed red pepper flakes.